Trump, Retaliating Against Beijing, Revokes Privileges For Hong Kong

 Full Statement: https://t.co/VNPg5kXenC https://t.co/Us5dqtf8rp— Secretary Pompeo (@SecPompeo) May 28, 2020

-One of the big unresolved questions in the contretemps between Washington and Beijing is over Taiwan, the independent Republic of China that is considered a breakaway province by the central government on the mainland.
+One of the big unresolved questions in the contretemps between Washington and Beijing is over Taiwan, the independent Republic of China considered a breakaway province by the central government on the mainland.

 The United States has maintained close ties with Taiwan and has some legal obligations to defend it if attacked by China.
-But that relationship hasn't been tested by a major military crisis and until now, the mainland government hasn't been as assertive about some of its key claims as it has been with Hong Kong.
+But that relationship hasn't been tested by a major military crisis, and until now, the mainland government hasn't been as assertive about some of its key claims as it has been with Hong Kong.

-Trump condemned China's territorial claims broadly on Friday, but he did not specify what his position would be on a major dispute over Taiwan.
+Trump condemned China's territorial claims broadly Friday, but he did not specify what his position would be on a major dispute over Taiwan.